Tawny Eagle in Morocco is very rare, as there have been no documented breeding pairs for over two decades.

 The Tawny Eagle in Morocco is very rare and endangered.
 There are no known breeding pairs since more than two decades, and even sightings of single birds are becoming increasingly rare.

 The former breeding range of Tawny Eagle (Aquila rapax) in Morocco was much larger, however the known breeding areas in the past few decades are/were much more restricted as the species has already disappeared from the majority of the country by the 1980s.
 Here is a quote from the already old paper by Vernon et al. (2005):

 “Now almost restricted to the Souss, Western High Atlas and Anti-Atlas.
 Nests in open areas of Argan, but breeding records few; most recent, all in April, were of pair at nest in Argan trees in 1980, 1990 and 1992.
 Numbers may be as low as a few dozen pairs”.

-If the conservation status of the species was so bleak more than a decade ago, it must be worse now.
-But despite this unpleasant reality, I personally don’t like using the word ‘extinct’ (examples of why the word ‘extinct’ should be avoided are included in this blog about Bearded Vultures in Algeria).
+If the conservation status of the species was so bleak more than a decade ago, it must be even worse now.
+But despite this unpleasant reality, I personally don’t like using the word ‘extinct’ (Examples of why the word ‘extinct’ should be avoided are included in this blog-post about Bearded Vulture in Algeria).
 My opinion is probably not important, as I am by no mean an expert in this species.
 But does anyone believe the experts that say “species X is extinct in region or country X” without supporting their opinions with actual data collected in the field?
 In cases like this when no good data is available, using expressions like “probably extinct” or “almost extinct” is probably more acceptable.
 Comments are welcome!

 Reviewing some old Tawny Eagle records